Friday, 21 April 2017

 "It is hardly to be expected that a single concept of information would satisfactorily account for the numerous possible applications of this general field."

 The most important point to realise is that minds (or observers) are usually thought to be required to make information information.
 However, information is also said to exist without minds/observers.
 It existed before minds and it will exist after minds.
 This, of course, raises lots of philosophical and semantic questions.

 Integrated information theory's use of the word 'information' receives much support in contemporary physics.
 This support includes how such things as particles and fields are seen in informational terms.
-As for thermodynamics: if there's an event which affects a dynamic system, then that too can read as information.
+As for dynamics: if there's an event which affects a dynamic system, then that too can read as information.

-Indeed in the field called pancomputationalism, (just about) anything can be deemed to be information.
+Indeed in the field called pancomputationalism (just about) anything can be deemed to be information.
 In these cases, that information could be represented and modelled as a computational system.

 Consciousness as Integrated Information

 It's undoubtedly the case that Guilio Tononi believes that consciousness simply is information.
 Thus, if that's an identity statement, then we can invert it and say that information is conscious(ness).
 In other words, consciousness/experience = information.

 Consciousness doesn't equal just any kind of information; though any kind of information (embodied in a system) may be conscious to some extent.

 Tononi believes that an informational system can be divided into its parts.
 Its parts contain information individually.
 The whole of the system also has information.
 The information of the whole system is over and above the combined information of its parts.
 That means that such extra information (of that informational system) must emerge from the information contained in its parts.
 This, then, seems to be a commitment to some kind of emergentism.